• Home

 Melo Studios in Dunsborough: Perfect for couples or families with children.
 There are 2 ultra-luxe villas available – this 2-bedroom Caesia Studio or 2-bedroom Eucalypt Studio with kitchen, BBQ area and lounge.
 Michael and Jess are superhosts who grew up in the area, and their properties are always immaculate.
 The Melo Studios are almost always fully booked during the peak season and holidays, so book early!
 Click here to see availability and rates at Melo Studios.

-Dunsborough Hideaway: A charming “French provincial” house, located a short 5-minute drive from Dunsborough town in a quiet residential neighborhood away from the hustle and bustle.
-There is a beautiful garden out front, full kitchen and fireplace for those chilly nights.
-Elaine’s house is also often booked up months in advance, so check availability and book early.
+Dunsborough Hideaway: A modern studio attached to a charming “French provincial” house, located a short 5-minute drive from Dunsborough town in a quiet residential neighborhood away from the hustle and bustle.
+There is a beautiful garden out front complete with seating, as well as a full kitchen at your disposal.
+Elaine’s studio is best suited to independent travelers and is often booked up months in advance, so check availability and book early.

 Lakeside glamping at Olio Bello in Cowaramup in Margaret River region in Australia